superkabuki/x9k3/README.md

 later you can add as many switches as you like.

+### `Super Important Tip`
-> __Super Important tip__, `-t TIME, --time TIME  Segment time in seconds [default:2]` __can be a float__.
+> `-t TIME, --time TIME  Segment time in seconds [default:2]` __can be a float__.
 If you are adding SCTE-35 to existing HLS and want to retain the segments as much as possible, if the segment times are mostly 1.92,
 > put `-t 1.92` .